mairima/pp2-codequiz/README.md

 ### Future Features

-Leaderboard: how a leaderboard of top players based on scores and time, connected to a backend.
+Leaderboard: have a leaderboard of top players based on scores and time, connected to a backend.

 ## Tools & Technologies